Exchange Program Questions

 What is the deadline to apply for an exchange program?

 You can find deadlines on the Study Away website.
 After being accepted and nominated by Furman, students will complete a second application to their exchange university.
+You must be accepted by both institutions to participate in the program.

 How competitive are the Exchange Programs?